alienspirit7/L13_HomeWork/README.md

 ### Temperature Queries
 - "Show me temperatures in New York for January"
 - "Get monthly average temps for California in 2024"
+- "What was the minimum temperature in Boston in February?"
 - "Compare max temperatures between summer and winter in Texas"

 ### Precipitation Queries